 Of all of the fabulous Walt Disney World Resort hotels, Disney’s Wilderness Lodge is up there with my favorites.
 The resort is a short boat ride from the Magic Kingdom, but once you step into the lobby, you could easily forget that.
 It has a rustic, old world feel to it, and everything from the lobby to the pools to the recreation activities make you feel like you’re a million miles from the Disney parks.
-The resort has always been considered a Disney Vacation Club Resort, but has recently undergone a major refurbishment with the addition of the Copper Creek Villas and Cabins.
+The resort has always been considered a Disney Vacation Club Resort, but has recently undergone a major refurbishment with the addition of the Disney Copper Creek Villas and Cabins.
 Including everything from a deluxe studio, to 1, 2, and 3 bedroom villas, to the 26 breathtaking waterside cabins, these properties manage to perfectly blend the modern comforts of a deluxe Disney property with the natural charm of the Pacific North West.
 Alongside the fabulous new villas and cabins, there is a gorgeous new pool, and a new quick service location that I think might just be one of the best anywhere on Disney property!
-Read along to find out why we loved the Copper Creek Villas and Cabins so much!
+Read along for my complete Disney Copper Creek Villas review!

 Taking inspiration from the creation of the railroad of the late 1800s, the villas of Copper Creek pay tribute to the warm, inviting accommodations that welcomed those first railroad travelers.
 The natural beauty of the Pacific North West pairs perfectly with the Disney luxury that guests have come to love, combining natural elements with modern elegance; think indoor/outdoor fireplaces, exposed wooden beams, and sleek appliances.